HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 3. The third difference consists of the behavior around stationary points.
 If gradient descent encounters a stationary point during iteration, the program continues to run, albeit the parameters don’t update.
 Newton’s method, however, we have `f'(x) = f''(x) = 0`.
 The program that runs it would therefore terminate.

-### b.
-Why is Newton's method not widely used in machine learning?
+### 6.2 Why is Newton's method not widely used in machine learning?

 The analytic expression for the second derivative is often complicated or intractable, requiring a lot of computation.
 Numerical methods for computing the second derivative also require a lot of computation, `O(N^2)`, where `N` is the number of features.
 On the other hand, computing the gradient is only `O(N)`.
 But the next step to invert Hessian, which is `O(N^3)`.
 So while computing the Hessian is expensive, inverting it or solving least squares is often even worse.